-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Western States Cancer Research NCORP (a nonprofit organization), which comprise the statement of financial position as of July 31, 2021, and the related statements of activities, changes in net assets, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated January 8, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Western States Cancer Research NCORP (the Organization) (a nonprofit organization), which comprise the statements of financial position as of July 31, 2023, and the related statements of activities, changes in net assets and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated December 20, 2023.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Western States Cancer Research NCORP's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Western States Cancer Research NCORP's internal control.
+In planning and performing our audit of the financial statements, we considered Western States Cancer Research NCORP's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Western States Cancer Research NCORP's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Western States Cancer Research NCORP's internal control.